 Sarah Smith is the outdoors editor.
-She covers Hubbard County, courts and breaking news in addition to outdoors events.
+She covers courts, business and breaking news in addition to outdoors events.

 - Member for